Hamid Gul: Fallout with United States

 General Gul worked closely with the CIA during the Soviet occupation of Afghanistan, when he was the ISI head.
 However, he became dispassionate with the United States after it turned its back on Afghanistan following the 1989 Soviet withdrawal, as the United States had promised to help build a prosperous Afghanistan.
 He was further disconcerted when the US began punishing Pakistan with economic and military sanctions for its secret nuclear program.
-General Gul then went on to declare that "the Muslim world must stand united to confront the U.S. in its so-called War on Terrorism, which is in reality a war against Muslims.
+Gul then went on to declare that "the Muslim world must stand united to confront the U.S. in its so-called war on terrorism, which is in reality a war against Muslims.
 Let's destroy America wherever its troops are trapped."
+He said that "I turned against America because they betrayed the Afghan nation", adding "We are not afraid of the Americans, they can't fight on the ground.
+We are only concerned about their high-altitude bombers.

 Originally unnamed in the 9/11 Commission Report, U.S. officials suspected that Gul had warned the Taliban and Osama bin Laden of the impending cruise missile strike (Operation Infinite Reach) on al-Qaeda's training camps in eastern Afghanistan.
 In a 1998 broadcast interview with Al Jazeera, bin Laden expressed gratitude for the Pakistani government tip-off stating "As for what was said about information reaching us, we, with the help of God, found in Pakistan sympathetic and generous people...
 We get information from our beloved ones and supporters of jihad against the Americans for the sake of God."
 When asked if the warning came from official sources, bin Laden responded "I mean the government; groups within the government."
 U.S. officials also stated that Taliban leaders were told by Gul that he would provide them advanced warning of U.S. missile attacks.